kqwer/SpringBootJenkins/README.md

-This is activity to practise Spring Fundamentals with XML Configurations
+This is activity to practise Spring Fundamentals with XML Configurations. here we use getters and setters